-Multiple sclerosis (MS) is a chronic disease of the central nervous system.
-An autoimmune disorder, MS is an unpredictable condition that can be relatively benign, disabling, or even devastating.
-Some people with MS may be mildly affected, while others may lose their ability to see clearly, write, speak, or walk when communication between the brain and other parts of the body becomes disrupted.
+Multiple Sclerosis is a chronic disease of the brain and spinal cord that makes up the central nervous system.
+Multiple sclerosis is an autoimmune disease, an unpredictable condition that can be relatively benign, disabling or even devastating.
+Some people with MS may be mildly affected, while others may lose their ability to see clearly, write, speak or walk when communication between the brain and other parts of the body becomes disrupted.

-With MS, myelin (a fatty tissue that surrounds and protects the nerve fibers) is lost in multiple areas and that loss forms scar tissue called sclerosis.
+With MS, the immune system attacks healthy myelin, a fatty tissue that surrounds and protects the nerve fibers.
+Damage to and loss of the myelin tissue forms scar tissue called sclerosis.
 These areas are also called plaques or lesions.
 When damaged in this way, the nerves are unable to conduct electrical impulses to and from the brain.

-In the U.S., approximately 400,000 people are affected by MS, with symptoms developing, on average, between 20 and 40 years of age – although symptoms can begin as early as age 10 and as late as age 80.
-There is not enough known about the specific cause of MS to definitively say why a particular person develops the disease.
-Although researchers believe genetic factors, autoimmune disorders, infectious agent such as viruses, and environmental factors do play a role.
+In the U.S., approximately 400,000 people are affected by MS, with multiple sclerosis symptoms developing, on average, between 20 and 40 years of age—although symptoms can begin as early as age 10 and as late as age 80.
+There is not enough known about what causes MS to definitively say why a particular person develops the disease.
+Although researchers believe genetic factors, autoimmune disorders, certain infectious viruses and environmental factors can play a role.

-Of all patients with MS, many experience some form of cognitive impairment – sometimes mild and only detectable through testing and other times, apparent.
+Many MS patients experience some form of cognitive impairment, sometimes mild and only detectable through testing and at other times readily apparent.
 Common cognitive impairments include:

-Even with advancements that have been made in MS, there is still no definitive test available to diagnose the disease.
-Currently, diagnosis is based on clinical attacks –the sudden appearance of symptoms - and magnetic resonance imaging (MRI) evidence of lesions, plaques, and scarring on the nerve fibers.
-MRI has evolved as a valuable tool used to establish an early diagnosis and monitor disease progression.
+While many advancements have been made in MS, there is still no definitive test available on how to diagnose MS. Currently, a multiple sclerosis diagnosis is based on clinical attacks—the sudden appearance of symptoms—and magnetic resonance imaging (MRI) showing evidence of lesions, plaques and scarring on the nerve fibers.
+MRI technology has evolved as a valuable tool used to establish an early diagnosis and monitor disease progression.

-At Brigham and Women’s Hospital MS experts develop individualized multiple sclerosis therapy and treatment plans for patients based on:
+At Brigham and Women’s Hospital, MS experts develop individualized multiple sclerosis therapy and plans for how to treat MS based on:

-There are a variety of other medications that have been shown to have some effect in reducing MS relapses or MRI lesion formation in small studies.
+A variety of other medications have been shown to have some effect in reducing MS relapses or lesion formation in small studies.
 These medications are approved for use in other diseases and are occasionally used “off label” in the treatment of MS.

 Living with MS does have an impact on mental health and often can lead to depression.
 At Brigham and Women’s Hospital, MS patients have access to the services they need to cope with the challenges they face.